 Depending on the specific 12-step program you are in, you might be able to find meetings all over the country, especially if you are in one as common as AA or NA.
 However, the meeting you attend regularly is your homegroup.
 Attending homegroup meeting regularly has shown to be an important factor in maintaining sobriety after addiction treatment.

 Spirituality is a clear theme in 12-step programs.
 However, the Big Book and other 12-step guidelines, draw a distinction between the general spirituality of the program and religion.
-In its inception, AA decided to avoid alignment with any one political or religious organization in order to be inclusive to all those seeking help dealing with alcoholism.
-Still, spirituality is a key factor of 12-step and spiritual healing is a significant goal of the steps themselves.
+In its inception, AA decided to avoid alignment with any one political or religious organization to be inclusive to all those seeking help dealing with alcoholism.
+Still, spirituality is a key factor of 12-step, and spiritual healing is a significant goal of the steps themselves.